hvianna/audioMotion.js/README.md

 You can tweak any options and save a favorite configuration by clicking the **Save** button.
 You can later revert to this configuration by selecting the **Custom** preset.

-Additionally, your last used configuration will be automatically saved to the **Last session** preset and restored the next time your open audioMotion.
+Additionally, your last used configuration will be automatically saved and restored the next time you open audioMotion.
-You can also select the **Last session** preset at any time to undo any changes made during the current session.
+You can manually select the **Last session** preset to undo any changes made during the current session.

 ## Configuration options